PriyankaKhire/ProgrammingPracticePython/Cache/README.md

        <p>The App server has RAM and internal storage (Just like your computer).
        Obviously, RAM is very fast but internal storage can be much quicker than going to an external DB server and fetching data from there.
        </p>
-       <p>So we can first check if the requesed data is present on app server, if not then we can go to the external DB and fetch it.</p>
+       <p>So we can first check if the requested data is present on app server, if not then we can go to the external DB and fetch it.</p>
        <img src="img/AppServerCaching.PNG">
        <p>But what happens when you start to scale the system and have many App server nodes ?</p>
        <p>Those individual app servers can still have their own caches, but if your load balancer distributes the load unevenly, then requests can go to different app servers and this will increase cache misses.</p>